CBD Oil South Africa

 1ml of water weighs approximately 1000mg, and while oil is slightly more dense than water, most manufacturers quote percentages in terms of water density.
 So, if we have a 10ml bottle, the liquid weight would be roughly 10g or 10000mg.

 The supercritical CO2 extraction method utilises a machine called a closed-loop extractor, which employs liquid carbon dioxide under high pressure and ultra-low temperatures to extract the cannabinoids and terpenes from the plant matter.
 When the pressure is relieved and the temperature increases, the CO2 evaporates quickly, returning to a gaseous form, leaving behind no residues or impurities.
 The resulting oil is amber in colour with no trace impurities.

 Liquid Solvent Extraction

 The liquid solvent extraction method utilises a solvent, usually butane or hexane to extract the resin from the plant matter.
 The solution which remains liquid under pressure then evaporates on release, leaving behind a dark oil.
 Drawbacks of this method are that trace impurities can persist, and it also tends to extract chlorophyll from the plant matter, giving a greener colour and a more bitter taste.

-This extraction method involves soaking the plant material for about 5 minutes in high-grade alcohol to expel the resin and then boiling the alcohol off for 15-30 minutes, leaving behind a dark resin that becomes more viscous as it cools.
-Some suspect that this method may destroy many of the plant waxes which could have health benefits.
+This extraction method involves soaking the plant material for about 5 minutes in high-grade alcohol to extract the resin and then boiling the alcohol off for 15-30 minutes, resulting in a thick dark resin.
+Some suspect that this method may destroy many of the plant waxes, which could have health benefits.

-Oil extraction, often using olive oil, involves heating the plant material and the oil to around 100 degrees Celsius for 1-2 hours.
-However, this method produces an oil that is perishable and does not last for long.
-Another extraction method is cold pressing the seeds, but CBD yields are typically low using this technique.
+Oil extraction using coconut or olive oil involves heating the plant material and the oil to typically below 100 degrees Celsius for 1-2 hours.
+This method produces an oil that is full spectrum and does not destroy any beneficial compounds.

 CBD Product Types